Im-Bee/AtlanticBeast/README.md

 Build dependencies:
   - Vulkan SDK
   - CMake or Visual Studio with CMake support
-  - Compiler that supports at leas C++17
+  - Compiler that supports at least C++17
   - Windows or Linux operating system

 ## Linux